Talk to a lawyer

 Key observations from the judgment:

-• Right to bodily privacy is a core part of the fundamental right to life and personal liberty under Article 21 of the Indian Constitution.
+• The right to bodily privacy is a core part of the fundamental right to life and personal liberty under Article 21 of the Indian Constitution.

 • The judge referred to the landmark Supreme Court judgment in K.S.
 Puttaswamy v.
 Union of India (2017), which upheld the right to privacy as a fundamental right.